 The auditor's performance is a criterion for measuring the success or failure of a job; it is the consequence of the auditors' work in carrying out their obligations and performing their duties.
 Clients and the general public place a great emphasis on auditor performance when evaluating audit outcomes (Nehme et al., 2019).
 An auditor's performance shows the auditor's capability in doing work following audit standards (Yan & Xie, 2016).
-Auditors are required to have appropriate work experience in the profession in which they are involved, as well as technical qualifications and auditing company experience, accordance with the Public Accountant Professional Standards.
+Auditors are required to have appropriate work experience in the profession in which they are involved, as well as technical qualifications and auditing company experience, in accordance with the Public Accountant Professional Standards.

 Auditors who are more experienced are usually less likely to make mistakes when auditing financial statements (Ocak et al., 2020).
 Therefore, experience is an essential factor for an auditor to have.
 Audit experience is experienced in auditing company financial statements.
-The more often someone does the same job, the more skilled and faster they will be in completing the job (Carvalho & da Palma.
-2018).
-Experience is individual in the form of learning from the past for the future.
+The more often someone does the same job, the more skilled and faster they will be in completing the job (Carvalho & da Palma, 2018).
+Experience is also individual in the form of learning from the past for the future.
 Work experience is closely related to the length of service and the number of audits conducted by auditors (Argento et al., 2018; Wines, 2011).
-Experience is one source of increased auditor expertise that can come experience in auditing from accounting.
-The longer the work period auditor will affect professionalism.
+Experience is one source of increased auditor expertise that can come from experience in auditing and accounting.
+The longer the work period as auditor will affect an professionalism.

-Auditor professionalism affects internal auditors' performance with five professional dimensions: dedication. obligation, independence, social confidence in professional regulations, and relationships among professions (Barrainkua & Espinosa-Pike, 2018; Dali & Mas'ud, 2014; Dali & Setiawan, 2013).
-However, other factors influence the company's culture. which is company's and philosophy. values Professionalism means that auditors must carry out their duties with sincerity and care and avoid negligence and dishonesty (Baud et al., 2019).
+Auditor professionalism affects internal auditors' performance with five dimensions: professional dedication, social obligation, independence, confidence in professional regulations, relationships and among professions (Barrainkua & Espinosa-Pike, 2018; Dali & Mas'ud, 2014; Dali & Setiawan, 2013).
+However, other factors influence the company's culture, which is the company's values and philosophy.
+Professionalism means that auditors must carry out their duties with sincerity and care and avoid negligence and dishonesty (Baud et al., 2019).

-Every auditor needs to uphold professional ethics.
-Professional ethics for auditors is the science of good and bad judgments about moral rights obligations (Barrainkua & Espinosa-Pike, 2018).
+Every auditor needs uphold to professional ethics.
+Professional ethics for auditors is the science of good and bad judgments about moral rights and obligations (Barrainkua & Espinosa-Pike, 2018).
 Auditors must maintain standards of ethical behavior to produce quality audits and improve auditor performance (Ardelean, 2013; Rahmina & Agoes, 2014).
-Professional ethics is a moral standard for professionals who can make objectively decisions and subjectively, dare to be responsible for all actions and decisions, and have expertise and abilities in their profession.
+Professional ethics is a moral standard for professionals who can make decisions objectively and not subjectively, dare to be responsible for all actions and decisions, and have expertise and abilities in their profession.

-The purpose of this study is to the impact investigate of auditor experience, professional ethics. auditor professionalism on auditor performance.
+The purpose of this study is to investigate the impact of auditor experience, professional ethics, and auditor professionalism on auditor performance.
 This study provides public accounting companies with information to consider and include into auditor performance.
 This research can also provide more insight, information, and reference material for comparison and direction in future studies.

-METHOD
+2. METHOD